serhiistotskyi/js-submodule/README.md

 npm install --omit=optional
 ```

-Previously it was possible to use optional peerDependencies (still possible) but now npm has a bug, it installs optional peer dependencies automatically (https://github.com/npm/cli/issues/2744).
+Previously it was possible to [use optional `peerDependencies`](https://8hob.io/posts/difference-between-effects-of-dependencies-peerdependencies-npm-v7/) (still possible) but now npm has a bug, it installs optional peer dependencies automatically (https://github.com/npm/cli/issues/2744).
 It doesn't hurt much, it still properly resolves version (relies on client-app version if it's in specified range) but we will cache all of those in our CI caches and it's just a waste of disk space and time during installation.

-So, instead of optional dependencies it's possible to define them via peerDependencies this way:
+But instead of optional dependencies, it's possible to use optional `peerDependencies` this way:

 ```json
 {